Thulium-Drake/ansible-role-workstation/README.md

 ## Workstation role
 This role will turn a basic install of Fedora into a workstation which is suitable for most work:

-  * Run VMs with cockpit-machines
+  * Run VMs managed with cockpit-machines
+  * Run containers with podman (also visible in Cockpit)
+  * Minimal, but still complete Xfce desktop
     * Developer toolchain (vim, vscodium, drawio)
-  * Office tools (firefox, thunderbird, some libreoffice)
+    * Office tools (firefox, thunderbird, some libreoffice utilities)
-  * Minimal, but still complete Xfce desktop
     * Discord for communication
     * Spotify for music
     * Bitwarden password manager

 Some of the tools provided come from native RPM packages, others from flatpaks.
 All permissions granted by flatpak to app containers can be managed with FlatSeal.

+This role assumes the target system is installed with a minimal Fedora environment.
+An example Kickstart file can be found in the docs folder.
+Setting up the required infrastructure to utilize this via PXE is beyond the scope of this document.